RiverWalk Resort – Village of Lincoln, New Hampshire

 Possibly a late 1920's / early 1930's Ford – Thornton, New Hampshire

-Five Images of Abandoned Vehicles – Over the last few years, I have documented a number of abandoned vehicles in the White Mountains of New Hampshire, and today I want to share some of them with you.
+Abandoned Vehicles, White Mountains – Over the years, I have documented a number of abandoned vehicles in the White Mountains of New Hampshire, and today I want to share some of them with you.
 These forgotten relics make great photo subjects.
 Personally, I love coming across them in the middle of know where.

 If you are a New England outdoor photographer, you should consider adding a few abandoned relics to your image archive.
 This type of imagery can be used in numerous ways to represent the environment.
 And some art collectors do like this type of subject matter for their walls.